Educating Future Physicians in Palliative and End-of-Life Care

 - Shift from “palliative care,” which historically was provided at end of life primarily to individuals with cancer, to a “palliative approach to care,” which starts earlier in the course of a life-threatening malignant or non-malignant illness.

 - Addition of competencies, or focused objectives, that address changes in the practice environment, including safe and appropriate use of opioid prescribing; recent changes in Canadian laws around Medical Assistance in Dying (MAiD); and the growing use of cannabinoids for symptom management.

 Key steps in the refresh process

 The updated competencies were developed through a multi-stage validation process that invited the following stakeholders to comment: members of the CSPCP Undergraduate Education Committee (which includes representatives from all 17 medical schools in Canada); Program Directors for palliative medicine, geriatrics, and family medicine at all of the medical schools in Canada; the Medical Council of Canada (MCC); the Royal College of Physicians and Surgeons of Canada (RCPSC); the College of Family Physicians of Canada (CFPC); the Collège des Médecins du Québec (CMQ); palliative medicine practitioners (including pediatric palliative care practitioners), palliative medicine residents and medical students.
 The competencies were validated by 60 individuals and organizations from across Canada.
 (See Appendix A.)

 The EFPPEC Refresh Project Team

-Dr. Anne Boyle – Chair, CSPCP Undergraduate Education Committee, McMaster University
+Dr. Anne Boyle – Past Chair, CSPCP Undergraduate Education Committee, McMaster University

 Dr. Shirley Bush – University of Ottawa